allmeidaapedro/allmeidaapedro/README.md

 ## Skills 🌟

 💻Hard Skills:
-  - Python (scikit-learn, pandas, numpy, matplotlib, seaborn, statsmodels, flask, virtual environments and so on)
+  - Python (Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Statsmodels, Flask, Virtual Envs, and so on)
-  - SQL
+  - SQL and databases
   - Machine Learning (supervised and unsupervised models for classification, regression and clustering)
-  - Statistics (descriptive and inferential) and advanced mathematics (calculus, including teaching experience at the Federal University of Brasília)
+  - Probability, Statistics (descriptive and inferential) and advanced mathematics (calculus, including teaching experience at the Federal University of Brasília)
   - Git and GitHub (version control)
-  - Fluent in Portuguese and intermediate in English (great reading, listening and writing).
+  - Fluent in Portuguese and advanced in English (great reading, listening and writing)
-  - Agile methods (Scrum and Kanban).
+  - Agile methods (Scrum and Kanban)
+  - Data visualization, data preparation, statistical/predictive modelling

 🙅‍♂️Soft Skills:
   - Self-taught learner